 Bought a brand new Traeger grill, but don’t know how to fire it up?
-If you are new to grilling or are more used to gas or electric grills, switching to a Traeger can be a little nerve-wracking.
-But while you might find starting Traeger grills difficult, these appliances are among the best out there.
+If you are new to grilling or are more used to gas or charcoal or traditional wood burning grills, switching to a Traeger can be a little nerve-wracking.
+But while you might find starting a Traeger pellet grill difficult, these appliances are among the best out there.

 Besides using a Traeger grill for preparing burger patties, cooking juicy ribs, and grilling steaks, you can also use them to smoke sausages, cheese, and even herbs and spices.
 But before getting that far, you need to know the 101 on Traeger startup and assembly.